aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-document/_index.md

 Default value is "null" that means no background.
 <br>
 <br>
-- **EmbedFonts** controls behaviour of PsDocument while saving it to file.
-If "false" used fonts will not be written in PS file.
+- **EmbedFonts** controls behaviour of PsDocument while saving it to the file.
+If "false", used fonts will not be written in PS file.
 In this case PostScript interpreter will throws an error if used font cannot be found in system folders on target host.

 - **EmbedFontsAs** controls a way how fonts will be embedded in PS file.
 At this moment two ways work: TrueType and Type3 font formats.
 The value can be set with help of [FontConstants](https://reference.aspose.com/page/net/aspose.page.eps/fontconstants/) class like following:
 ```C#